Department of Pure and Applied Physics

 Admissions

-In order to pursue studies in the Department of Physics, a student should ideally opt for the Physical Sciences stream during the streaming exercise in the second semester of first year.
+In order to pursue studies in the Department of Pure and Applied Physics, a student should ideally opt for the Physical Sciences stream during the streaming exercise in the second semester of first year.
 However, students from the Life Sciences stream are also accepted.

 Mission